RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

   - Passive Personality Jurisdiction: Authority over acts committed abroad that harm the state's nationals.
   - Protective Jurisdiction: Authority over acts outside a state's territory that threaten its security or governmental functions.
   - Universal Jurisdiction: Authority over certain serious crimes (e.g., genocide, war crimes) that are recognized as affecting the international community as a whole, regardless of where they occur.
+- Vienna Convention on the Law of Treaties 1969 (VCLT)
+  - VCLT is considered the 'Treaty on Treaties' and as such, provides the principles of law relating to the drafting, application and interpretation of other treaties.
+  - It is largely recognised as the pre-eminent statement on the law of treaties, even by those States who are not parties to the Convention.
+  - Codification of Customary International Law
+- basic elements of a treaty?
+- Elements of treaty making
+  - Proposal for a treaty
+  - Capacity to conclude treaties
+  - Adoption of the text
+  - Authentication of the text
+  - Consent to be bound
+-
+- Head of State and Government Officials:
+  - Absolute Immunity: Heads of state, heads of government, and foreign ministers typically enjoy absolute immunity from the jurisdiction of foreign courts while they are in office.
+This immunity covers all acts, both official and private, and is not subject to exceptions, even for alleged violations of international law.
+  - International Customary Law: This immunity is recognized under customary international law and is grounded in the need to protect the sovereignty and effective governance of states.
+- Acts Performed in an Official Capacity:
+  - Functional Immunity (Immunity Ratione Materiae): After leaving office, former officials (including foreign ministers) retain immunity for acts performed in their official capacity.
+This type of immunity, known as "functional immunity," protects them from legal actions related to their official acts while in office, as these acts are considered acts of the state itself.
+  - Personal Immunity (Immunity Ratione Personae): While in office, these officials also enjoy "personal immunity," which is broader and covers all acts, official or personal.
+This immunity ceases when they leave office, except for the continued protection of official acts under functional immunity.
+- State Immunity
+  - Concept of Immunity is underpinned by the principles of State Sovereignty, reciprocity and State equality (par in parem non habet imperium – an equal does not have power over an equal).
+  - Concept of Immunity has developed with time and there has been a move from the traditional Absolute Immunity approach (where the State enjoyed complete immunity from domestic legal action) to a so called Restrictive Immunity approach (where the State only enjoys immunity under certain circumstances).
+- Week 7: Treaty-Making
+  - Treaty Interpretation Methods
+    - Treaty Interpretation – Three Schools of Thought
+      - Textual School – 'Ordinary approach' -  It looks into the 'ordinary' meaning of the text;
+      - Intentionalist School – 'Subjective approach' - attempted to ascertain the intention of the drafters;
+      - Teleological School – 'Teleological approach' - construe a treaty provision in light of the object and purpose of the treaty.
+    - Article 31(1) of the Vienna Convention incorporates elements of all three schools
+      - Article 31 - General rule of interpretation
+        - 1. A treaty shall be interpreted in good faith in accordance with the ordinary meaning to be given to the terms of the treaty in their context and in the light of its object and purpose.
+        - Pacta Sunt Servanda - in good faith
+  - Third Party Treaties
+    - Art.
+34-36 - treaties do not create obligations or rights for third states without their consent.
+    - Free zones of Upper Savoy and the District of Gex case (1932) (France v Switzerland) PCIJ reports, Series A/B, No. 46
+  - Material Breach
+    - VCLT - material breach 60(1) repudiation of the treaty of the violation of a provision that is essential to the object and purpose of the treaty.
+  - Termination, suspension and withdrawal from treaties
+    - By treaty, consent or incompatible later treaty
+    - Material breach
+      - Art 60
+    - Supervening impossibility of performance
+      - Art 61
+    - Fundamental change of circumstances
+      - Art 62
+    - New peremptory norm
+      - Art 64
+  - By treaty, consent or incompatible later treaty
+    - Article 54 (termination or withdrawal by consent)
+    - The termination of a treaty or the withdrawal of a party may take place: (a) in conformity with the provisions of the treaty; or (b) at any time by consent of all the parties after consultation with the other contracting States.
+    - Articles 57-58 (suspension by consent)
+    - Articles 59 (termination or suspension implied by later treaty)
+- Week 8: State Responsibility
+  - Elements of State Responsibility
+    - State Responsibility arises in the following circumstances:
+      - 1. Existence of an international legal obligation in force between two or more states, or a legal obligation to the 'international community' (obligations erga omnes)
+      - Erga omnes norms def / erga omnes norm def
+        - all jus cogens norms are erga omnes, but not all erga omnes norms are jus cogens.
+        - Self determination is an erga omnes, but not jus cogens
+      - 2. Occurrence of an act or omission that:
+        - I. is attributed to that state
+        - Ii. breaches that obligation ('internationally  wrongful act')
+      - 3. The state cannot raise any circumstances or justifications for the internationally wrongful act that would preclude wrongfulness
+      - 4. Another state (the 'invoking' state) is entitled to make a claim (ie question of admissibility)
+  - Law of State Responsibility
+    - Obligation
+    - Attribution to the state of an Act or Omission
+    - Breach + Injury
+    - Circumstances precluding wrongfulness
+    - Invocation of State Responsibility => Reparations
+- Week 9
+  - Circumstances Precluding Wrongfulness (Chapter V: Articles 20-26)
+    - Article 20: Consent
+    - Article 21: Self-defense under the UN Charter
+    - Article 22: Countermeasures
+    - Article 23: Force Majeure
+    - Article 24: Distress
+    - Article 25: Necessity
+    - Article 27: Consequences of Invoking Circumstances Precluding Wrongfulness
+  - Consequences of an Internationally Wrongful Act (Articles 28-31)
+    - Article 28: Legal Consequences of Internationally Wrongful Acts
+    - Article 29: Continued Duty of Performance (Gabčíkovo-Nagymaros case)
+    - Article 30: Cessation and Non-repetition (Rainbow Warrior case, Arrest Warrant case)
+    - Article 31: Obligation to Make Full Reparation
+    - Article 34: Forms of Reparation (Restitution, Compensation, Satisfaction)
+  - Peremptory Norms (Jus Cogens)
+    - Article 53 VCLT: Definition of Peremptory Norms
+  - Invocation of State Responsibility (Articles 42-48)
+    - Article 42: Invocation by Injured State
+    - Article 46: Plurality of Injured States
+    - Article 47: Plurality of Responsible States
+    - Article 48: Invocation by Non-injured State (Obligations erga omnes)
 ## Week 1: Introduction to International Law

 -  International Law